 "Joan's Closet" is a labor of love by MSM Board of Trustees member Joan Taub Ades, giving female students gently-used audition and recital gowns and outfits.

 More than 200 MSM students benefit each year from donated performance formal and semi-formal attire in this annual event, established by Joan Taub Ades.

-The ninth annual Joan’s Closet, open exclusively to female Manhattan School of Music students, took place at MSM’s Ades Performance Space on October 7, 2017.
+The tenth annual Joan’s Closet, open exclusively to female Manhattan School of Music students, will take place at MSM’s Ades Performance Space on October 4, 2018.